All you expats out there who are looking for

 Photographic exhibition ‘Southeast by Southwest’ by

-display, presenting the view of the photographer during his trips around
+the view of the photographer during his trips around Thailand and Burma,

-Thailand and Burma, Ankor Wat, as well as around the southwestern countries.
+Ankor Wat, as well as around the southwestern countries.
+Proceeds will be

 Strawberry Fair during Valentines Day - The 100th

-anniversary celebration of Samoeng District, Chiang Mai is being
+anniversary celebration of Samoeng District, Chiang Mai will be held

-held at Samoeng District Office and Ban Dong Community School areas through
+at Samoeng District Office and Ban Dong Community School areas February

-February 16.
-Many unique activities, such as strawberry and banana eating
+the opening ceremony.
+Many unique activities, such as strawberry and banana

-competitions, gift basket decoration, wine container contests, and hilltribe
+eating competitions, gift basket decoration, wine container contests, and

-beauty contests.
-Many of the activities are concerned with strawberries,
+hilltribe beauty contests.
+Many of the activities are concerned with

-such as the Miss Strawberry Contest, strawberry products contest, strawberry
+strawberries, such as the Miss Strawberry Contest, strawberry products

 February 16 is Makha Bucha Day, a religious